Posted: 2 August 2015

 When I first began tracking the ISS, I visually observed it with a 26mm (77X) eyepiece.
 That gave me a nice wide FOV with some reasonable magnification, allowing the ISS solar panels and central core to be seen.
 As the satellite moves in its orbit, it can change from a very bright silver to an orange or gold color on the solar panels.
 And as the perspective changes during the pass, you will get differing views of the station.
 Once I was comfortable with tracking the ISS at 77X, I began using a 15mm (133X) eyepiece.
 This was more challenging with the higher magnification and smaller FOV.
 But the views were more rewarding with the increased magnification.

 Eventually, I began imaging attempts, first with an iPhone and later with a D7000 DSLR.
 The iPhone was mounted afocally with a 26mm eyepiece and a video recording made during the pass.
 I could then look at each frame of the recording on the computer, finding the best images to show.
 I also did afocal imaging with a 15mm eyepiece.
 I was never fully satisfied with these images, although some were pretty good and showed the overall structure of the ISS with the solar panels.
 I switched to using the D7000 DSLR at prime focus and later at prime focus + 2X Barlow Lens (or 3X TeleXtender).
 I used the HD video recording mode on the DSLR.
+I am now using a Nikon D7200 DSLR at prime focus and prime focus + 2X PowerMate using HD video recordings.
+The D7200 has a 1.3X crop factor when using 60 frames per second.
+So I get a little extra magnification and more frames per second with the D7200.
 With both the iPhone and DSLR, motion blur from the rapid slewing is the biggest problem, although keeping the ISS in the camera FOV is always a challenge.
 You can see some of my ISS images on my "Satellite Astrophotography" page.

 Whether viewing the ISS with your eye or a camera, sometimes it will go out of the FOV.
 Then you will have to move to viewing through your finderscope and re-center the ISS.
 You then go back to the eyepiece and camera and hope that the ISS has not moved so rapidly as to be out of the FOV again.
 This game of "cat and mouse" is frustrating at times but the effort will be worth the views or images.
 Give it a try.